BushtalkRadio/BushtalkClient/README.md

 # Bushtalk Radio

-Bushtalk Radio is a community driven project with the aim to fill the empty world of MSFS2020 with thousands of additional landmarks and POIs.
-Each landmark has a unique audio tour that is automatically played on arrival.
-Think of it as having a virtual tour guide by your side.
+Bushtalk Radio is a community driven project with the aim to fill the world of MSFS with thousands of interesting landmarks and POIs.
+Each landmark has a unique audio tour that is automatically played based on your in-game location.

 We have audio tours for all in-game POIs (including Japan and USA update) as well as hundreds of community created content with more being added every day: national parks, forests, islands, active volcanoes, historical battles - there's something for everyone.

+Users can add custom locations and write their own audio tours.
+Just write an interesting, witty script and we'll create the audio tour for you.
+Not the creative type?
+Autogenerate one with our Wiki-Import tool instead, we won't judge you.
+The goal is introduce players to amazing locations around the world and maybe learn something new along the way.

 There are 3 components to Bushtalk Radio: